 Catching Multiple Pan Fish Species- Lake Toho Central Florida

-What an amazing day Catching Multiple Pan Fish Species- Lake Toho Central Florida.
-We went out for 4-hour trip today.
-It is always nice to be able to switch it up and fish for some delicious Pan fish.
+What a fantastic day Catching Multiple Pan Fish Species- at Lake Toho Central Florida.
+We went out for a 4-hour trip today.
+It is always lovely to switch it up and fish for some delicious Pan fish.

-I had the pleasure to fish with Ron and Keith.
-Keith is from Tennessee and Ron is from Illinois.
-They came down on a vacation and decided to go fishing with us.
+I had the pleasure of fishing with Ron and Keith.
+Keith is from Tennessee, and Ron is from Illinois.
+They came down on vacation and decided to go fishing with us.

 The fog on the lake was pretty bad.
 You could hardly see anything.
 It was not until 11:00 that the fog lifted.
 We did not do much running around before then.

-We caught a pretty nice crappie but the bite did not turn on.
-In every spot I pulled up to, largemouth were cruising around.
+We caught a nice crappie, but the bite did not turn on.
+In every spot I pulled up to, largemouth was cruising around.
 I figured the bass scared away all the pan fish and were getting to our bait quicker than the crappie.
-The crappie bite was just not happening.
+The crappie bite was not happening.

 But, we caught some copperhead brim and bluegills.
 The little horse head jigs with a trailer on the back were highly effective in getting the job done.

-We had a great time even though with all the idling I did, I had to extend the day a bit.
-They are talking about coming back to Florida to fish for the monster largemouth bass that are in Lake Okeechobee.
+We had a great time, even though with all the idling I did, I had to extend the day a bit.
+They are talking about returning to Florida to fish for the monster largemouth bass in Lake Okeechobee.